 “This past year has really been difficult for me.
 I found myself homeless after leaving a tumultuous relationship.
 I entered SOS’s emergency shelter, determined to beat the odds.”

-In the spirit of the rent party tradition of Harlem, which offered a DIY solution for families facing eviction in the 1920’s, while playing a major role in the historic development of jazz and blues music, SOS presents: The Rent Party.
+In the spirit of the rent party tradition, which offered a DIY solution for families facing eviction in the 1920s while playing a major role in the historic development of jazz and blues music, South Oakland Shelter presents: The Rent Party.
+The event will be held on Saturday, June 3rd at the former Stanley Kresge estate – renovated by Paddy Lynch – in the Arden Park-East Boston Edison Historic District.

 Since our inception, South Oakland Shelter has partnered with over 100 congregations of diverse faiths to serve homeless individuals and families in our communities.
 We are so grateful for our congregation partners that have opened their doors to provide lodging, food, transportation, and meaningful daily interactions with caring volunteers.